Choosing a Graduate School Path that Fits You

-The annual Grad School Fair at the Joint Mathematics Meetings gives meeting participants the opportunity to speak with representatives from 40-50 U.S. graduate programs.
+The annual Fall Graduate School Fair and the Graduate School Fair at the Joint Mathematics Meetings gives meeting participants the opportunity to speak with representatives from 40-50 U.S. graduate programs.

 There is no such thing as the "best" graduate program.
 You are looking for the program that is best for you.